Home

 01

 Adjusted to breast size.
-A 2 cm tumor in a large breast leaves more margin than a 2 cm tumor in a small breast — the ratio matters more than the absolute size.
+A 2 cm tumour in a large breast leaves more margin than a 2 cm tumour in a small breast — the ratio matters more than the absolute size.

 02